Multi-Order Networks for Action Unit Detection: Methodology

 Intuitively, in such case, the coefficient $\Omega_{i,j}$ associated to each row $i$ and column $j$ in $\Omega$ corresponds to the probability to address task $j$ at step $i$.
 Therefore, in the extreme situation where all columns are one-hot vectors, a soft order matrix becomes a ``hard'' order (\textit{i.e.}, a permutation matrix) that models a deterministic task order.
 More precisely, if $\sigma$ denotes a permutation, its associated order matrix is :

-The Birkhoff-Von Neumann's theorem states that the class of doubly stochastic matrices (also called Birkhoff's polytope) is the convex hull of all the order matrices.
+The Birkhoff-Von Neumann's theorem states that the class of doubly stochastic matrices (also called Birkhoff's polytope) is the convex hull of all the order matrices, \tac{i.e the set of all convex combinations of order matrices}.
 In other words, any soft order matrix $\Omega$ can be decomposed as a convex combination of $M$ order matrices.
 Formally, there exists $M$ a finite number, $\pi_1, \dots, \pi_M$ $\in \mathbb{R}$, and $\mathbf{M}_{\sigma_1}, \dots, \mathbf{M}_{\sigma_M}$, $M$ order matrices such that:

 Therefore, each soft order of $T$ tasks can be parametrized by the coefficients $\pi_1, \dots \pi_M$ associated to each possible order matrices, with $M=T!$.
 The reciprocal is also true: given $M$ order matrices, with $M \leq T!$, each convex combination $\pi_1, \dots, \pi_M$ also defines a soft order.